microsoft/FluidFramework/components/experimental/diceroller-standalone/README.md

-# @fluid-example/diceroller
+# @fluid-example/diceroller-standalone

 **Dice Roller** is a basic example that has a die and a button.
 Clicking the button re-rolls the die and persists the value in the root SharedDirectory.
-The Fluid Container is defined index.ts, the component is defined in main.tsx.
+The Fluid Container is defined in container/, the component is defined in component/.

+This implementation demonstrates plugging that Container into a standalone application, rather than using the webpack-component-loader environment that most of our packages use.
+This implementation relies on Tinylicious, so there are a few extra steps to get started.

 ## Getting Started

 If you want to run this container follow the following steps:

+### Start Tinylicious

+Go to /server/tinylicious and follow the instructions there to start the Tinylicious server.

+### Start the app server

 1. Run `npm install` from the `FluidFramework` root directory
 2. Navigate to this directory